News Corp Reports Third Quarter Results for Fiscal 2017

 - Revenues of $1.98 billion, a 5% increase compared to $1.89 billion in the prior year

 - Income (loss) from continuing operations was break-even, compared to ($128) million in the prior year

 - Digital Real Estate Services segment contributed to strong growth in Total Segment EBITDA; Total Segment EBITDA was $215 million compared to ($122) million in the prior year, which included the NAM Group settlement charge of $280 million

 - Reported EPS were ($0.01) compared to ($0.26) in the prior year – Adjusted EPS were $0.07 compared to $0.04 in the prior year

-- Realtor.com? achieved record traffic with 50 million average monthly unique users this quarter, up 30% versus the prior year, driving robust revenue growth
+- Realtor.com? achieved record traffic in the quarter with 55 million average monthly unique users

 Commenting on the results, Chief Executive Robert Thomson said: